• north iceland midnight sun over myvatn rth

 Fly Direct to North Iceland

-Choose to fly direct to Akureyri, Iceland’s second city, from Gatwick with Easyjet October, November, February and March, offering a great way to maximise your time exploring Iceland’s stunning north.
+Choose to fly direct to Akureyri, Iceland’s second city, from Gatwick or Manchester with Easyjet October, November, February and March, offering a great way to maximise your time exploring Iceland’s stunning north.

 Fly in and out of Akureyri on the new Easyjet flights, or ask our Travel Specialists to arrange an itinerary that takes you into the north or out of Kelflavik in the south – a great way to see even more of this awe-inspiring country.

-If you’d prefer to visit in summer, choose an itinerary that features North Iceland as part of a bigger adventure, or we can arrange flights between Reykjavik and Akureyri.
+If you’d prefer to visit in summer, choose a holiday itinerary that features North Iceland as part of a bigger adventure, or we can arrange flights between Reykjavik and Akureyri.

 north iceland aerial view of godafoss winter rth